35+ Fun, Cheap, and Free Things to Do in Seattle

 No doubt you’ve seen photos all over social media of tourists posing with the funny and large troll sculpture lurking underneath the Aurora Bridge in Seattle’s Fremont neighborhood.

 If you covet such a photo of your own, then you’ll want to make your plans to pay a visit.
-You’ll find him clutching a Volkswagen Beetle on N. 36th Street at Troll Avenue N. He even has a Wikipedia entry and his own Facebook page.
+You’ll find him clutching a Volkswagen Beetle on N. 36th Street at Troll Avenue N. He even has a Wikipedia entry.

 Walk or jog the Green Lake Park loop